Black Friday TV deals 2023: Best discounts on LG, Samsung and more

 When will the best Black Friday TV deals start in 2023?

-Black Friday TV deals will officially start on 24 November, though plenty of keen retailers like to jump the gun and start offering discounts earlier in the week.
-That means we could see Black Friday TV deals appearing as early as 20 November.
+Black Friday TV deals will officially start on 24 November, though plenty of keen retailers have jumped the gun and started offering discounts already.

 What were the best Black Friday TV deals from last year?